Ruta09/CIS-5200-Usa-Pain-Pills_Data-Analysis/README.md

 # Pain_Pills-Data_Analysis-using-Hive
-The Pain pill database is maintained by the Drug Enforcement Department.
-The Department tracks all painkillers that manufacturers and distributors sell to pharmacies in all cities in the United States.
-The database also contains the information about the number of people consuming them in particular states and cities in the USA.
+# Problem Statement

-Approximately 500 million transactions from 2006 to 2014 were listed in the DEA database and analyzed oxycodone and hydrocodone pill shipments, which account for three-quarters of total opioid pill shipments to pharmacies.
+The Pain Pill database, managed by the DEA, tracks extensive information on the distribution of oxycodone and hydrocodone from 2006 to 2014.
+The database shows that these painkillers account for three-quarters of all opioid shipments to pharmacies.
+The challenge is to perform a detailed county-level analysis to quantify the distribution of these drugs and to identify the companies and distributors responsible for the majority of these transactions.
+Such analysis is essential to address the public health impact of opioid distribution across different regions.

-A county-level analysis of cumulative data shows where most oxycodone and hydrocodone tablets were distributed nationwide during this period: over 100 billion in total.
-With this database, readers can see how much hydrocodone and oxycodone went to individual states and counties, and which companies and distributors were responsible.
+# Workflow
 Data Ingestion
 Imported data into the Hadoop Distributed File System (HDFS).